-On March 10, Esther LaFontant, former bookkeeper for United Association of Plumbers & Pipefitters Local 12, was charged in Suffolk County (Mass.)
-Superior Court with three counts of theft totaling approximately $155,000 from the Boston-based union.
-She also was charged with falsifying entries in the books of her accounting firm.
-The charges follow a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards and the Massachusetts State Police.… Read More ➡
+On September 26, Esther LaFontant, former bookkeeper for United Association of Plumbers and Pipefitters Local 12, pleaded guilty in Suffolk County Superior Court (Mass.) to three counts of larceny totaling $154,857 and one count of concealing the thefts from the Boston-based union.
+Four days later, on September 30, she was sentenced to one year of incarceration and 10 years of probation, and ordered to make full restitution.
+LaFontant had been charged in March following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On March 24, Terry Aters, former treasurer of United Steelworkers Local 7686, pleaded guilty in U.S. District Court for the Eastern District of Missouri to one count of embezzling $153,434 in funds from the Marston, Mo.-based union.
-Aters had been indicted last October.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On September 26, John Kauffman Jr., former president of National Federation of Federal Employees (NFFE) Local 1442, a Machinists affiliate, was charged in U.S. District Court for the Middle District of Pennsylvania with a one-count information for mail fraud in an unspecified sum from the Chambersburg, Pa.-based union.
+He then pleaded guilty.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On September 30, Jeanette Bowman, ex-treasurer of National Association of Letter Carriers Branch 280, was sentenced in Marion County, Ohio Court of Common Pleas to 120 days of electronic monitoring and five years of community control for theft of funds from the Marion, Ohio union in the amount of $16,347.
 She also was ordered to pay full restitution.
 Bowman had pleaded guilty in August following a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards and the Marion County Sheriff’s Department.… Read More ➡